Skip to main content

 Prerequisites

-Before installing this template, configure object storage access in either AWS or GCS.
+Before installing this template, configure object storage access for your chosen provider.

 AWS S3